Elton John says he helped Britney Spears overcome her "fear" of returning to music

 “We’ve been holding her hand through the whole process, reassuring her that everything’s gonna be alright.”

-The legendary artist went on to say that he’s “excited” about how the collaboration could give Spears “more confidence than she’s got already” should it turn into a “big hit” in the charts.
+The legendary artist went on to say that he’s “excited” about how the collaboration could give Spears “more confidence than she’s got already” should it prove to be a “big hit” in the charts.

 “She will realise that people actually love her and care for her and want her to be happy,” John continued.
 “That’s all anybody in their right mind would want after she went through such a traumatic time.”

-Later, John reflected on his own struggles during his younger years and said he wanted to use that “experience” to help other artists who find themselves in “a dark place”.
+Later, John reflected on his own past struggles and said he wanted to use that “experience” to help other artists who find themselves in “a dark place”.
 He explained: “It’s hard when you’re young.
 Britney was broken.
 I was broken when I got sober.
 I was in a terrible place.

 “A lot of artists, you’d think they’d have a lot of self-esteem but they don’t, and that’s why we go onstage and we get the applause, and then we come offstage and we’re back to square one.”

-In her message ahead of releasing ‘Hold Me Closer’, Spears told fans that she was currently “meditating more and learning my space is valuable and precious”.
+In the message she shared ahead of releasing ‘Hold Me Closer’, Spears told fans that she was currently “meditating more and learning my space is valuable and precious”.

 She continued: “I’m learning everyday is a clean slate to try and be a better person and do what makes me happy … yes I choose happiness today.
 I tell myself every day to let go of the hurt bitterness and try to forgive myself and others to what may have been hurtful.